 We seek to balance the potential costs of change of control provisions with the costs that would arise from fear of job loss and other distractions that may result from potential, rumored or actual changes of control.

-As a result, after careful evaluation of the implications and economics of a change of control plan, on September 4, 2014, our board of directors adopted a change of control plan.
-As amended on December 11, 2014, the change of control plan provides benefits for certain of our executive officers and several other senior employees of our company.
+As a result, after careful evaluation of the implications and economics of a change of control plan, on September 4, 2014, our board of directors adopted a change of control plan, which was amended by our board of directors on December 11, 2014 applicable to certain of our executive officers and several of our senior employees.
+On March 4, 2020 and November 5,2020, our board of directors decided to extend the benefits of the change of control plan adopted in 2014 to also cover any members of the Cellectis executive committee not already covered by the plan adopted in 2014.